tnrich/json-schema-viewer/README.md

 commit your changes
 then push to master

-this should update the gh pages site
+This should update the gh pages site